Visiting Tool Kit for Families

 Did you know about free and discounted Museum admission for children?

 Children 12 and younger receive free admission every day.
 Ages 18 and younger are admitted free on Saturdays and Sundays with any Texas public library card.
 More information about admission prices.

 How do I get there and where do I park?

 Is it okay to bring a stroller?

 Yes, strollers are welcome at the MFAH.
 The easiest way to enter the Museum with a stroller is to park in the Visitors Center Parking Garage and use the elevators to enter the Audrey Jones Beck Building.
 Visitors may drive their vehicles into the porte cochere entrance, parallel to Main Street, to enter the Beck Building and then park in one of the designated Museum lots.
 The Caroline Wiess Law Building is also accessible with a stroller; enter the west entrance door located off of Main Street.

 Looking for a place to eat?

 The MFA Café is located in the Beck Building.
-You may also visit a selection of daily food trucks in the parking lot adjacent to Cullen Sculpture Garden.
+You may also visit the day’s food truck.
 If you brought your own food and drinks, feel free to eat them in the Sculpture Garden.
 More Info

 Looking for a place to sit in the galleries?